 - What 3-4 issues* I would like to see you address….

 - Something else that is important for you to know…

-*Possible Issues could include: hate crimes, health care, racial profiling, jobs, taxes, refugees, immigration, gun reform, in-state college tuition, voting rights, LGBTQ rights, social services, law enforcement, criminal justice system, climate change, gender pay gap, etc.
+*Possible Issues could include: hate crimes, Covid-19, health care, systemic racism and racial justice, jobs, taxes, refugee and immigrant rights, gun reform, in-state college tuition, voting rights, LGBTQ rights, social services, law enforcement, criminal justice system, climate change, gender pay gap, etc.

 Encourage students to talk with their friends, parents and family members about their letters/emails.
 If time permits, have students conference with each other to revise the letters.
 Before sending the letter or email, the teacher should review and finalize the letters/emails.
 If sending via email, teachers should compile all the letters together and send to the elected official through their own email address.
 Use "How to Contact Your Elected Officials" or "Find Your Representative" to get contact information for elected officials.